jsreport/docs/docs/chrome-pdf.md

 ## Images increasing pdf size
 The images printed to the pdf keep the original size despite the `width` and `height` attributes set.
 Visually the images are properly sized, but the original size is the same and can dramatically increase the pdf output.
 The solution is to resize the images to the desired size before starting the chrome pdf printing.
 One of the approaches using templating engines helper is mentioned [here](https://jsreport.net/learn/templating-engines#async).

+Also the css style `object-fit: cover` may cause pdf size increase and you may need to avoid it.

 ## Inline script data
 The request data or template definition can be reached inside inline `script` tag using function `await window.jsreport.getRequest()`